 Community is what keeps your content marketing thriving, forever.

-Conversion is easy because you’ve already put in all the work.
 You don’t have to sell your community.
 You don’t have to sell your audience.
-If you’ve put in the work, if you’ve done the first three C’s then your community is going to tell you what they want.
+If you’ve put in the work, if you’ve set yourself and company to the first three C’s, then your community is going to tell you what they want.

 All you need to do is provide it.

-But for beginner content marketing to produce results, for those schemes and designs and tactics to help in any way we must have done the work.
+In order for beginner content marketing to produce results, for those schemes and designs and tactics to help in any way, we must have done the work.

 It’s that simple and that hard.